PrismLibrary/Prism-Documentation/docs/wpf/modules.md

 - **Determine the core services that the application will provide to all modules**.
 An example is that core services could be an error reporting service or an authentication and authorization service.
 - **If you are using Prism, determine what approach you are using to register modules in the module catalog**.
 For WPF, you can register modules in code, XAML, in a configuration file, or discovering modules in a local directory on disk.
 - **Determine your module communication and dependency strategy**.
 Modules will need to communicate with each other, and you will need to deal with dependencies between modules.
 - **Determine your dependency injection container**.
 Typically, modular systems require dependency injection, inversion of control, or service locator to allow the loose coupling and dynamic loading and creating of modules.
-Prism allows a choice between using the Unity, MEF, or another container and provides libraries for Unity or MEF-based applications.
+Prism allows a choice between using the Unity, Dryloc or NInject and provides libraries for Unity, Dryloc and NInject based applications.
 - **Minimize application startup time**.
 Think about on-demand and background downloading of modules to minimize application startup time.
 - **Determine deployment requirements**.
 You will need to think about how you intend to deploy your application.